 - Also a great source of vitamin C and K

-- A store cupboard staple as they are a great source of protein, fiber, are low GI and low in saturated fat
+- A store cupboard staple as they are a great source of protein and fibre, are low GI and low in saturated fat

 - Also brilliant for cheaply bulking out any dish

 - Adds a lovely natural sweetness against the tomato

 - A store cupboard staple which adds a lovely depth to this soup